Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Responsive feel that makes turning effortless
+• Quick response that makes turning easy

 Who it is best for

-• Couples who value a quieter surface
+• Couples who want a quieter surface at night

-• Back sleepers needing steady lumbar support
+• Back sleepers who prefer steady support without an aggressive zone

 Where it falls short